MTMOT MindGames · part of Identity Reclaim

 Game-like formats improve engagement

-Brain training research consistently shows that when cognitive exercises are engaging and adaptive, people stick with them — and their subjective sense of cognitive capability improves alongside measurable performance.
+Research on adaptive cognitive exercise consistently shows that when the challenge is engaging and adjusts to you, people stick with it — and their subjective sense of cognitive capability improves alongside measurable performance.
 For someone rebuilding after crisis, that restored self-trust may matter as much as any test score.

 Word puzzles hold their own

-A 78-week randomised trial found that computerised crossword puzzles produced greater cognitive improvement than a suite of dedicated brain-training games in adults with mild cognitive impairment.
-Word Forge builds on this evidence with varied exercise types and adaptive difficulty.
+A 78-week randomised trial found that computerised crossword puzzles produced greater cognitive improvement than a suite of dedicated digital cognitive games in adults with mild cognitive impairment.
+Word Forge builds on this evidence with meaning-based answer validation and adaptive difficulty.

 Adaptive difficulty matters